theopn/theovim/README.md

 # Theovim

+> If you are viewing this document using `:TheovimReadme`, use `:MarkdownPreviewToggle` to render the contents in your browser.

 ![theovim-banner](./assets/theovim-banner.jpg)

 Theovim is my Neovim configuration, featuring opinionated base Vim settings, ~30 carefully selected plug-ins, and custom UI components written 100% in Lua.